28 May 2024

 Vernon Chalmers Narcissistic Abuse Recovery Narrative

 "My story of being unceremoniously exposed to (relationship) abuse is profoundly documented here on the Mental Health and Motivation website.
-I am of firm belief that I was subjected to an intense barrage of both narcissistic and antisocial abuse over a relatively short period of time." ― Vernon Chalmers
+I am of firm belief that I was subjected to an intense barrage of both antisocial and antisocial abuse over a relatively short period of time." ― Vernon Chalmers

 Being emotionally, physically and verbally abused by my ex girlfriend has left me with many questions about the gratuitous motivation of someone displaying so many narcissistic and / or antisocial behavioural traits.